 - Only have your insulation sampled or removed by trained and accredited asbestos professional.

 Asbestos is the name given to a group of minerals that all share similar properties.
-Asbestos is only found in insulation made from vermiculite that was mined in Libby, Montana.
+Asbestos particles are only found in insulation made from vermiculite that was mined in Libby, Montana.
 Though that mine was shut down in 1990, the legacy of the tainted vermiculite it produced persists in a variety of products we may come into contact with.

-If you have questions about your attic insulation or are concerned about asbestos in your attic, contact us at Attic Construction today!
+Skip the “attic cleaning near me” search and instead give us a call if you have questions about your attic insulation or are concerned about asbestos in your attic, contact us at Attic Construction today!

 - “Asbestos: Overview” https://www.osha.gov/asbestos

 - “Protect Your Family from Asbestos-Contaminated Vermiculite Insulation” https://www.epa.gov/asbestos/protect-your-family-asbestos-contaminated-vermiculite-insulation

 - “Vermiculite” https://www.cdc.gov/niosh/topics/vermiculite/

 Written By Joseph Sheiner

 Joseph Sheiner is a construction industry professional with over 15 years of experience.
 He began his career in the insulation industry in 2012, and co-founded Attic Construction Inc in 2013.
 As CEO of the company, Joe oversees all operations and is in charge of training and product knowledge.